eraofchaos/eraofchaos.github.io/Items/art_58.md

 ---
-title: "Item -  Tunic of the Cyclops King"
+title: "Item - Artifacts -  Tunic of the Cyclops King"
 permalink: /Items/art_58/
 excerpt: " Tunic of the Cyclops King"
 last_modified_at: 2020-12-11